hannesdelbeke/maya-module-template/README.md

 # maya-plugin-template

 - rename the `MyModule` folder & `MyModule/myModule.mod`
 - open the `.mod` file and change the module name inside
+- replace this README.md with your own instructions

 ### Module
 - the MyModule directory contains the module files.